 Why are supplements for practical use so popular?

 Sometimes it is impractical to reach nutrition goals with “normal” food.
 It’s much easier to add some water to powder than cooking a meal.
 Besides being the easy solution it solves a lot of practical issues athletes might have.
-Between two blocks of trainings, it can be easier to digest an energy bar than a bowl of pasta especially when they are scheduled one after another.
+Between two training blocks, it can be easier to digest an energy bar than a bowl of pasta.
 For bigger athletes that burn a lot of energy in one day, it can be difficult to reach their nutrient targets by eating only whole foods.
 Supplements can help them reach these goals.
-For other athletes that need to watch their nutrient intake carefully not to gain excessive weight, a protein shake might be a good solution to reach their protein goals without ingesting too much fat or sugar that often come together with proteins in “normal” food.
+For other athletes that need to watch their nutrient intake carefully not to gain excessive weight, a protein shake might be a good solution to reach their protein goals without ingesting other unneeded nutrients.

-While all this is very practical athletes should keep in mind that supplements are not there to replace “normal” food but just to give extra support.
+While all this is very practical, athletes should keep in mind that supplements are not there to replace “normal” food.
+They’re only meant to give extra support.
 A normal healthy daily diet is still the top priority.

 Examples of such supplements and how to use them